idooo/python-auchenflower/README.md

 Optimal configuration
 ---------------------

-The optimal configuration is using nginx web-server (or something like this) in the front of your website to deliever static content.
+The optimal thing is to use nginx web-server (or something like this) in the front of your website to deliver static content.
 In this case you should: